ccamara/pest-project/content/post/2020/2020-11-25-tracking-EATF/index.markdown

 3. Closures to through-traffic

-Since the goal is to inform decision-makers about places that are considered to be crucial or feasible, Cyclestreets have made an effort for this tool to be re-used, by providing an API to customize how can it be embedded in other websites, releasing all the data under open licence and CSV and GeoJson formats and providing a link from Cycling UK to submit this information to city councils.
+Since the goal is to inform decision-makers about places that are considered to be crucial or feasible, Cyclestreets has made the effort for this tool to be re-used, by providing an Application Programming Interface (API)[^API] to customize how can it be embedded in other websites, releasing all the data under open license and open, structured file formats such as `CSV` and `GeoJson` and providing a link to a page from Cycling UK where informatino can be submitted to city councils.